ensst6/Udacity_DSND_Project3/README.md

 Coded in `Python 3.8.5`.

 ## Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.
-Note that you can name the database and pickle file whatever you want, but the database name you feed to both scripts needs to be the same.
+The database and pickle file names are hard-coded into the web app, so it's suggested to keep them as below.

     - To run the ETL pipeline that cleans data and stores in database:
-        `python3 data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
+        `python3 data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisResp.db`
     - To run the ML pipeline that trains the classifier and saves the model in a pkl file:
-        `python3 models/train_classifier.py data/DisasterResponse.db models/disaster_model.pkl`
+        `python3 models/train_classifier.py data/DisResp.db models/disaster_model.pkl`

 2. Run the following command in the app's directory to run the web app:
-    `python run.py`
+    `python3 run.py`

 3. Go to http://0.0.0.0:3001/ to view the app.
+Type in a message to classify.
+Click the "Disaster Response Project" link at the top to return to home screen.